ronaldlam/Autotrageur/README.md

 ```
 pip install git+ssh://git@github.com/ronaldlam/Autotrageur.git[@<version/branch>]
 ```
+This will generate entry points for all the scripts except for basic_client (which we wish to run interactively), with the config files copied to `<venv-root>/configs`.
 ### Setup configuration
 Environment variables:
 - rename `.env.sample` to `.env` and include any necessary environment variables.